 It could be serious and direct, or it could whimsical and playful.
 This graphic should help you understand the elements of developing your social media voice for your brand.

 Using your brand voice, write a mission statement and some messaging that you’ll use on your website, blog, social, and elsewhere.
 Be sure your messaging reflects your brand’s tone and language.

 STEP 6: CREATE AN INSPIRATION BOARD

-Over time, you’ll see a pattern and will be drawn to a group of colors, images and photography styles more than others.
-Hopefully, one image stands out to you and really resonates what you’re going for with your brand.
+Over time, you’ll see a pattern and will be drawn to a group of colors, images, and photography styles more than others.
+Hopefully, one image stands out to you and really resonates with what you’re going for with your brand.